-Welcome to the School of Psychology & Counseling (SPC) Admissions Department.
-Our mission is to provide access to all the information necessary to take you from prospect to student as God calls.
-Admission to the SPC is a detailed and carefully designed process.
-In rendering an admissions decision, we utilize all of the information provided to make a good match between students' abilities and interests, and the capabilities and objectives of the program to which they are applying.
-The following information will give a comprehensive overview of admissions.
-If you have further questions, please contact the Admissions Office for clarification at 800.681.5906 or firstname.lastname@example.org.
+Welcome to the School of Psychology & Counseling.
+We are excited about your decision to pursue higher education in the fields of psychology and counseling.
+We understand this is a big decision.
+As you work through the School of Psychology & Counseling admissions process, we are here to help you make a smooth transition.
+The counseling and psychology school admissions process is both detailed and carefully designed.
+In rendering an admissions decision, we utilize all of the information provided to make a good match between your abilities and interests and the capabilities and objectives of the program to which you are applying.
+The following information will give a comprehensive overview of the Psychology & Counseling graduate school admissions process.
+If you have further questions, please contact the Admissions Office for clarification at 800.681.5906 or email@example.com.

 Note: Army active duty, reserve and national guard members may find detailed information on the application process through GoArmyEd on our GoArmyEd Admissions Guide.

-Transfer credits are evaluated on an individual basis but can never constitute more than 25 percent of the studentís complete degree plan.
-Course credits that previously apply to one degree cannot be used again for a different degree program.
+Transfer credits are evaluated on an individual basis but can never constitute more than 25 percent of a student's complete degree plan.
+Course credits that previously applied to one degree cannot be used again for a different degree program.
 An evaluation of possible transfer credits will take place once the student has been admitted to the program, and requires course syllabi and other materials as determined by the faculty member who teaches the course sought for transfer (i.e., texts used, papers written).
 Read our Transfer Policy.

 In addition to the program-specific requirements listed above, as an international applicant you will need to submit supplementary admissions requirements.
 These requirements will change depending on several factors such as your citizenship or visa status.
 For more information, please visit our International Students Admissions page.